 I'm going to come right out and say that Istanbul is my favorite city in the world.
-The meeting point of three great continents, the city is a brilliant mix of cultures, constantly changing and evolving.
+The meeting point of three great continents, the city is a brilliant mix of cultures.
 From delicious street food to some of the most beautiful mosques in the world, there's so much to see here.
-This is a list of my all time favorite things to do in Istanbul, Turkey.
+This is a list of my top 10 favorite things to do in Istanbul, Turkey.

 FOR A LIST OF MY FAVORITE STREET FOOD SPOTS AND RESTAURANTS, CLICK HERE